 Yes.
 The court will give you a day and time to attend court.
 If you want to attend court remotely (by phone or videoconference), go to the court's website to find out how to attend remotely.
-To learn more about what to expect at your hearing, read form DV-520-INFO, Get Ready for Your Restraining Order Court Hearing, or go to: https://selfhelp.courts.ca.gov/prepare-your- restraining-order-court-date.
+To learn more about what to expect at your hearing, read form DV-520-INFO, Get Ready for Your Restraining Order Court Hearing, or go to https://selfhelp.courts.ca.gov/DV-restraining-order/ prepare-court-date.